 - My brother had played this game before.

 Future Perfect Tense with Examples

-Future Perfect Tense refers/denotes those events/activities that will be finished/completed by a particular/certain time in the future.
-Future Perfect Tense can be formed in the following way:
+Future perfect tense refers to/denotes those events/activities that will be finished/completed by a particular/certain time in the future.
+It can be formed in the following way:

-Subject + will/shall + have+ past participle form of the verb.
-Examples are as follows.
+Subject + will/shall + have+ past participle form of the verb + the rest of the sentence

 - George will have married Tessa by then.